roblatour/ESP32TimeServer/README.md

 #### ESP32-P4 Revision Profiles

 ESP32-P4 revisions earlier than v3.0 and v3.x use binary-incompatible hardware families.
 Select the build profile that matches the board:

-- **ESP32-P4 v1.x / engineering samples**: use the pre-v3 overlay at
+- **For ESP32-P4 v1.x / engineering samples**: use the pre-v3 overlay at
   `config/esp32p4_rev_pre_v3.defaults`.
 After loading the ESP-IDF environment, delete the generated `sdkconfig` when switching profiles, then run: